TERMS AND CONDITIONS

 16.4 the other party’s financial position deteriorates to such an extent that in the terminating party’s opinion the other party’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.

-17.1 On termination of the Contract the Seller shall immediately pay to Hampson Auctions all of Hampson Auctions’ outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, Hampson Auctions shall submit an invoice, which shall be payable by the Seller and Buyer immediately on receipt.
-The Seller shall collect the Lot from Hampson Auctions’ premises in accordance with clause 9.2 and 9.3 above.
+17.1 On termination of the Contract the Seller shall immediately pay to Hampsons all of Hampsons’ outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, Hampsons shall submit an invoice, which shall be payable by the Seller and Buyer immediately on receipt.
+The Seller shall collect the Lot from Hampsons’ premises in accordance with clause 9.2 and 9.3 above.

 17.2 Termination of the Contract shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination.